 As Moses Naim recently outlines in his book The End of Power, dominant power structures, the mega-players, are crumbling – thanks largely to low-cost and widely available communications technology, it is becoming increasingly easy for the voices of small, splinter groups, micropowers – think the pirate movement, Occupy – to be heard.

 On a more banal level, qualitative research, individually (quicker but often with lower impact) and collectively (powerful but slower) could implement tried and tested PR and marketing techniques.
 Celebrate “stars”, use anniversaries/birthdays eg of Sigmund Freud, Bill Schlackman, co-opt powerful and famous people, tap the ad industry for creative voices who loved qualitative … the list is a long one.

 Perhaps it’s time for the qualitative movement to make its powerful voice heard more clearly.

 Curious, as ever, as to others’ views.

-Edward Appleton is Senior European Insights Manager, Avery Zweckform.
+Edward Appleton is Senior Manager Consumer Insights, Coca Cola Gmbh.
 Edward is presenting at this year’s ESOMAR Qualitative 2013 event.
 If you’re interested in attending you can register on the ESOMAR event pages.